+OAuth
-OAuth An organization can define an external identity provider that supports

-OAuth authentication, as defined in RFC 6749

-(http://tools.ietf.org/html/rfc6749).
-All organizations that participate in an

-OAuth-based federated identity scheme must include an OrgOAuthSettings element whose public key, IssuerId and

-OAuthKeyConfigurations were retrieved from the same identity provider.
+An organization can define an external identity provider that supports OAuth authentication, as defined in RFC 6749 (http://tools.ietf.org/html/rfc6749).
+All organizations that participate in an OAuth-based federated identity scheme must include an Org0AuthSettings element whose public key, IssuerId and 0AuthKeyConfigurations were retrieved from the same identity provider.

+SAML

-SAML An organization can define an external identity provider that supports the organizations participating in a SAML-based federated identity scheme must include an OrgFederationSettings element that contains SAML metadata retrieved from the same identity provider.
+An organization can define an external identity provider that supports the Security Assertion Markup Language (SAML) 2.0 standard.
+All organizations participating in a SAML-based federated identity scheme must include an OrgFederationSettings element that contains SAML metadata retrieved from the same identity provider.